TCS-TelcoCloud/vnfsvc_examples/README.rst

     $ Verify if vnfsvc_examples folder was cloned.
 Folder should exist in local machine with matching contents.

-    $ Refer to the file "haproxy_configuration" and prepare a loadbalancer image.
+    $ Refer enterprise or Ims folder to deploy respective service.

+    $ Refer the configuration files (under haproxy or Ims)to build the images.

     $ Update the nsd and vnfd templates(exists in vnfsvc_examples) path in /etc/vnfsvc/templates.json

-    $ Update the loadbalancer and webserver image(exists in sample_templates) paths in vnfd_vLB.yaml and vnfd_vAS.yaml for flavor "Silver" as indicated in the templates.
+    $ Update the VNF descriptors(exists in respective usecase folders) with image paths or image uuid (if uploaded in glance) for flavor "Silver" as indicated in the templates.

-    $ Update the userdata(exists in vnfsvc_examples) path under deployment_artifact tag for "Silver" flavor in vnfd_vLB.yaml
+    $ Update the userdata(exists in vnfsvc_examples) file path if any under deployment_artifact tag for "Silver" flavor in VNF descriptors

     $ Update the image(any desktop image) and flavor details under user_instance tag in heat.yaml

+    $ Refer descriptor_inputs file under vnfsvc_examples if any field in VNF Descriptor has to be updated

-    $ Upload the heat.yaml to HEAT.Enter the values given below for heat template attributes before uploading it. name - webservice
+    $ Upload the heat.yaml to HEAT.Enter the values given below for heat template attributes before uploading it. name - <service name> (Ims/webservice)
          flavor - Silver
          private - 192.168.1.0/24 (Any IPv4 CIDR)
          mgmt-if - 192.168.3.0.24 (Any IPv4 CIDR)